-On August 31, 2018, and after the Ohio Good Neighbor SIP was proposed, EPA issued significant new guidance in which it analyzed 1 ppb and 2 ppb alternatives to the 1% significance level that it has historically used.
+On August 31, 2018, EPA issued significant new guidance in which it analyzed 1 ppb and 2 ppb alternatives to the 1% significance level that it has historically used.
 In that memo, EPA offers the following statement:

 Based on the data and analysis summarized here, the EPA believes that a threshold of 1 ppb may be appropriate for states to use to develop SIP revisions addressing the good neighbor provisions for the 2015 ozone NAAQS.